conti748/cryceleb2023/README.md

 its discriminative capabilities, leading to enhanced performance.

-- Maximizing Data Utilization: By utilizing the complete dataset without splitting based on periods, our solution maximizes the available data for training the embedding.
+- Maximizing Data Utilization: By utilizing the complete dataset without splitting based on periods, the triplet-loss solution maximizes the available data for training the embedding.
 This approach potentially mitigates the limitations posed by a limited number of samples, allowing the model to generalize better.